MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/network-requirements.md

 ## Third-party DLP integration

-To enable Cloud App Security to send data through your stunnel to your ICAP server, open your DMZ firewall to these IP addresses with a dynamic source port number.
+To enable Defender for Cloud Apps to send data through your stunnel to your ICAP server, open your DMZ firewall to these IP addresses with a dynamic source port number.

 1. **Source addresses** - These addresses should be allowed as listed above for API connector third-party apps
 2. **Source TCP port** - Dynamic